Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice

 By setting $\bm{r}=\{0,\bm{a}_1, \bm{a}_2, \bm{a}_1+\bm{a}_2 \}$ and using the bosonic nature of the wavefunction $\Psi_{\bm{K}}(\bm{r})=\Psi_{\bm{K}}(-\bm{r})$, the Lippmann-Schwinger equation \eqref{eq:LS} is reduced to a set of coupled equations which can be solved numerically.

 \textbf{Acknowledgments}\\ We would like to thank C.~D.~Batista, R.~M.~Fernandes, A.~V.~Chubukov, I.~A.~Zaliznyak and Y.~P.~Cai for helpful discussions, and L.~Sorba (NANO-CNR, Italy) for the support of the Hall sensor magnetometer substrate, X.~F.~Xiao, and J.~Y.~Zhu from Quantum Design for the support of the low temperature measurements, and G.~Davidson for the great support in setting up and operating the superconducting magnet and the dilution insert throughout the experiment on Pelican.
-The research was supported by the National Key Research and Development Program of China (Grant No.~2021YFA1400400, No.~2022YFA1402704), the National Natural Science Foundation of China (Grants No.~12134020, No.~11974157, No.~12104255, No.12047501, No.~11874188, No.~12047501, No.~12005243, and No.~11874080), the Guangdong Basic and Applied Basic Research Foundation (Grant No.~2021B1515120015).
-The Major Science and Technology Infrastructure Project of Material Genome Big-science Facilities Platform was supported by Municipal Development and Reform Commission of Shenzhen. {Research at ORNL’s SNS was} supported by the Scientific User Facilities Division, Basic Energy Sciences, US DOE.
+The research was supported by the National Key Research and Development Program of China (Grant No.~2021YFA1400400, No.~2022YFA1402704, and No.~2023YFA1406500), the National Natural Science Foundation of China (Grants No.~12134020, No.~11974157, No.~12104255, No.12047501, No.~11874188, No.~12047501, No.~12005243, No.~11874080, No.~12374124, No.~12204223, No.~12474143 and No.~12374150), the Guangdong Basic and Applied Basic Research Foundation (Grant No.~2021B1515120015, No.~2022B1515120014, No.~2023B0303000003 and No.~2023B1515120060), the Shenzhen Fundamental Research Program (Grant No. JCYJ20220818100405013 and JCYJ20230807093204010).The Major Science and Technology Infrastructure Project of Material Genome Big-science Facilities Platform was supported by Municipal Development and Reform Commission of Shenzhen.
+A portion of this research used resources at the Spallation Neutron Source, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory.
 Z.W.'s theoretical calculations at University of Minnesota were supported by the U.S. Department of Energy through the University of Minnesota Center for Quantum Materials under Award No. DE-SC-0016371.
 During the writing of the paper, Z.W. was supported by the National Key Research and Development Program of China (Grant No. 2022YFA1402200), and the Key Research and Development Program of Zhejiang Province, China (Grant No. 2021C01002).
 The authors would also like to acknowledge the beam time awarded by ANSTO through the proposal No.~P9955 and SNS ORNL through the proposal No.~29333.